TiBCLaG: Hybrid design approach for a trigger-induced bistable compliant laparoscopic grasper

-\rule{\linewidth}{.15mm} {\bf Abstract:} Industrial laparoscopic graspers use multi-link rigid mechanisms manufactured to tight tolerances, resulting in high manufacturing and assembly costs.
+{\bf Abstract:} Industrial laparoscopic graspers rely on multi-link rigid mechanisms manufactured to tight tolerances, resulting in high manufacturing and assembly costs.
 This work presents the design and proof-of-concept validation of a monolithic, fully compliant, bistable, laparoscopic grasper that eliminates the need for multiple rigid links, thereby reducing part count.
 The device integrates a compliant trigger and a compliant gripper end-effector, coupled via a control push-rod, to achieve stable grasping without continuous user input.
-The trigger mechanism is synthesized using a Two-Element Beam Constraint Model as a design framework to control the deformation and stiffness of V-beam-like elements.
+A hybrid approach combining an analytical model, iterative prototyping, and finite element analyses is employed to design the laparoscopic grasper.
+The trigger mechanism is synthesized using a Two-Element Beam Constraint Model as a design framework to control the deformation and stiffness of I-beam-like elements.
 This technique enables elastic energy storage while preventing snap-through instability.
 The end-effector is designed as a compliant gripper to achieve adaptive grasping through elastic deformation.
-Jaws' opening-and-closing performance is demonstrated using nonlinear finite element analysis.
 The laparoscopic design presented here is fabricated using fused deposition 3D printing.
-The fabricated prototype demonstrates reliable bistable actuation, confirming the feasibility of such compliant laparoscopic grasper architectures. \\
+A comparative study of the jaws' opening and closing performance is presented using nonlinear finite element analysis and experimentation.
+The fabricated prototype demonstrates reliable bistable actuation, confirming the feasibility of such compliant laparoscopic grasper architectures.\\

 {\textbf {Keywords:} Compliant Mechanisms, Laparoscopic Grasper, Trigger, 3D-printing, Experimental Verification}

 \rule{\linewidth}{.15mm}